MandoxaElemental/socialmediadashboardinreact/README.md

 ### Social Media Dashboard in React - Build_Vercel Link:
 [Social Media Dashboard in React - Vercel Link](https://socialmediadashboardinreact.vercel.app/)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Brock Spacek
-> Comments:
+> Comments: Everything works as intended.
+The projects Dark and Light mode are spot on as well mobile and desktop version match perfectly.
+It looks like you also created your own backend and it looks great.
+My only slight thing is that the background on my screen doesnt change all the way on dark mode for desktop and still shows a little bit of white.
+Everything else looks spot on!